+• If you used replication storage rules to replicate data, issue the REPAIR STGPOOL command and specify the name of the target replication server for the SERVER parameter.

+For example, to repair a storage pool that is named STGPOOL2 from a replication server that is named SERVER2, issue the following command:

+repair stgpool stgpool2 server=server2

+2. If you replicated data by using the REPLICATE NODE command, complete this step:

-- 2. If the damaged storage pool is specified as a target storage pool on the PROTECT STGPOOL command for one or more source storage pools, issue the PROTECT STGPOOL command for all source storage pools. - 3.
-To ensure that all damaged data is identified and repaired from other source storage pools, issue the PROTECT STGPOOL command again from all source storage pools and specify the FORCERECONCILE=YES parameter. - 4.
-To remove objects that refer to damaged data, issue the AUDIT CONTAINER command and specify the ACTION=REMOVEDAMAGED parameter. - 5.
-If the damaged storage pool is a target storage pool for node replication from one or more source servers, issue the REPLICATE NODE command again from all source servers. - 6.
+If the damaged storage pool is specified as a target storage pool on the PROTECT STGPOOL command for one or more source storage pools, issue the PROTECT STGPOOL command for all source storage pools.

+- 3. To ensure that all damaged data is identified and repaired from other source storage pools, take one of the following actions: - If you replicated data by using the REPLICATE NODE command, issue the PROTECT STGPOOL command again from all source storage pools and specify the FORCERECONCILE=YES parameter. - If you replicated data by using one or more replication storage rules, run the replication storage rule again to repair damaged extents in the storage pool. - 4.
+To remove objects that refer to damaged data, issue the AUDIT CONTAINER command and specify the ACTION=REMOVEDAMAGED parameter.

+- 5. If the damaged storage pool is a target storage pool for node replication from one or more source servers, take one of the following actions: - If you replicated data by using the REPLICATE NODE command, issue the REPLICATE NODE command again from all source servers. - If you replicated data by using one or more replication storage rules, run the replication storage rule from all source servers. - 6.
+If you replicated data by using the REPLICATE NODEcommand, complete this step:

 When the damage is repaired, issue the PROTECT STGPOOL command to ensure that the storage pool is protected to another directory-container storage pool.